PlanetSurgery/FoundRelics/README.md

 4. **Adding New Items:**
    When providing new items, ensure that the file name exactly matches its name in the JSON data.

+#.
+Panels are draggable by clicking & holding panel title bar.

    ============

 ### Tested Items (In Communication w/ Dev Team to Fix)